Your browser is not supported or outdated so some features of the site might not be available.

 960 Hz

-The Samsung Q80B uses pulse width modulation (PWM) to dim its backlight, and the flicker frequency changes depending on the picture modes and settings you use.
-The flicker-free modes and those with a 960Hz flicker are good if you're sensitive to flicker because a 120Hz flicker can be noticeable, and it also causes image duplication.
+This TV uses pulse width modulation (PWM) to dim its backlight, and the flicker frequency changes depending on the picture modes and settings you use.
+The flicker-free modes and those with a 960Hz flicker are good if you're sensitive to flicker, but a 120Hz flicker is noticeable, and it also causes image duplication.
+Below, you can see which combination of settings results in flicker.

 Picture ModeBrightness LevelFlicker FrequencyOther Settings Enabled